jeftegoes/AwsOverview/Management & Governance/AWS Control Tower.md

 # 1. Introduction

 - Easy way to **set up and govern a secure and compliant multi-account AWS environment** based on best practices.
+- AWS Control Tower uses [AWS Organizations](AWS%20Organizations.md) to create accounts.
-- Benefits:
+- **Benefits**
   - Automate the set up of your environment in a few clicks.
   - Automate ongoing policy management using guardrails.
   - Detect policy violations and remediate them.
   - Monitor compliance through an interactive dashboard.
-- AWS Control Tower runs on top of AWS Organizations:
+- AWS Control Tower runs on top of [AWS Organizations](AWS%20Organizations.md):
-  - It automatically sets up AWS Organizations to organize accounts and implement SCPs (Service Control Policies).
+  - It automatically sets up [AWS Organizations](AWS%20Organizations.md) to organize accounts and implement SCPs (Service Control Policies).

 # 2. Account Factory